Kapikacchu for Pitta

 What is the best time of day to take Kapikacchu for Pitta?

-Take kapikacchu in the evening with warm milk as a rebuilding tonic during recovery periods — half teaspoon of seed powder is adequate for most people.
-This is not an herb for daily indefinite use but rather for targeted rebuilding over 2-3 month courses followed by assessment.
-During active recover
+Classical rebuilding protocols describe kapikacchu in the evening with warm milk — half a teaspoon of seed powder is the traditional dose for most.
+Kapikacchu is not described as a daily indefinite herb but as a targeted rebuilder over two-to-three-month courses followed by assessment.
+During active

 Should I stop taking Kapikacchu during certain seasons?